Case of the Month

 Inclusion of edited video media (procedures and interventions) is encouraged.
 Over time, this section should generate a collection of complex/interesting cases, accompanied by short commentary from experts in the field, which can serve as useful reference material for peers, residents and fellows.
 In contrast to the case forum, this site is not designed for rapid feedback and consultation.

-Editors of the Forum
+Editor of the Forum

 Registered CV members can submit cases to the Forum for selection.
 The cases should include a brief history and physical examination, pertinent images (with edited media), outcomes, and discussion.
 The format should be similar to that of a case report.